 Not only will you find multiple ETFs tracking each of these sectors, ETFs are now also available tracking the subcategories of each sector, which from largest to smallest are categorized as Industry Group, Industry, and Sub-Industry.
+So if you specifically want to focus on an area like crude oil companies, there's an ETF for that.
 MSCI hosts a handy interactive tool that provides an overview of all eleven sectors and their subcategories.

 Those who want exposure to international stocks, may choose to invest in one of several types of international ETFs.

 ETFs that focus on all economies outside the US.

 An ETF like Vanguard’s Total International Stock ETF (VXUS) seeks to “track the performance…of stocks issued by companies located in developed and emerging markets, excluding the United States.”
 So one price will buy you exposure to most all economies outside of the US.
 You can also invest in ETFs that track the stock markets of specific countries, like the Toronto Stock Exchange (TSX) or the Tokyo Stock Exchange (TYO).

 Developed markets are the markets of countries that have well established economies, generally an established rule of law and are technologically advanced relative to other countries in the world.
 A few examples of developed countries are Australia, Japan, and Germany.
 A developed market ETF would provide broad exposure to all developed markets.
 BlackRock’s iShares MSCI EAFE ETF (EFA) is a prominent example.